2i2c-org/docs/admin/howto/environment/customize-image.md

 1. See the [repo2docker](https://repo2docker.readthedocs.io/en/latest/config_files.html#environment-yml-install-a-conda-environment) documentation for more details on how to configure your environment.

-### Trigger build and check the custom image on Binder
+### Trigger build and test the custom image

-1. Stage, commit and push your changes by following the similar steps in Section {ref}`Build base image<add-packages:build-base-image>`.
+1. Stage, commit and push your changes by following the similar steps in Section {ref}`Build base image<customize-image:build-base-image>`.

 1. Visit your GitHub repository at `https://github.com/<username>/example-inherit-from-community-image` and click the *Compare & pull request* button.